February 12, 2019

-Camp is an excellent opportunity for kids to meet new people, build skills, and try different activities.
+Summer camp is an excellent opportunity for kids to meet new people, build skills, and try different activities.
 However, it can be stressful for parents, and allergies don’t make things easier.

-What allergy risks are at camp?
+What allergy risks can be found at camp?

 Outdoor, seasonal, and environmental allergies